sictweb/bti425-2020/graded-work/assign5.md

 ##### Data / schema classes

-At this point in modern life, every student has created many user accounts.
+At this point in modern life, every student has created many user accounts on various online properties.
 Think of that scenario for a moment.

 Generate then write a class that has all the necessary data properties for a user account.
 We want good coverage of many HTML Form elements, and therefore HTML5 and Angular form features.
 At a minimum, the class' properties should include the following: